 -Sunday, Dec.
 8, feast of the Immaculate Conception, was a day of special rejoicing in the Church of the Transfiguration, Park and Mott Streets, when seventy boys and girls from the public schools made their First Communion.
 The event took place at the 9 o'clock Mass in the presence of fifteen hundred children.
-Father Coppo, the rector, celebrated the Noly Sacrifice and the Rev. Father Diamond, S. C., under whose able guidance che candidates had received nightly instruction for a period of four months., delivered a most touching address, which was listened to in breathless silence by all present.
-After a proper thanksgiving the children retired to one of the schoolrooms, where several of the Transfiguration Sunday school teachers served them with the good things prepared for the occasion.
+Father Coppo, the rector, celebrated the Noly Sacrifice and the Rev. Father Diamond, S. C., under whose able guidance che candidates had received nightly instruction for a period of four months., delivered a most touching address, which was listened to in breathless silence by all present-After a proper thanksgiving the children retired to one of the schoolrooms, where several of the Transfiguration Sunday school teachers served them with the good things prepared for the occasion.
 All the young communicants received four souvenirs commemorative of the most important day of their lives.

-founder began amid the sunshine of Turin.
+Concerning the Salesian Church Battersea. and its Christmas services a correspondent to the Catholic Weekly supplies the following: Battersea was enveloped in a thick fog as I made my way towards the house in which the spiritual children of the saintly Don Bosco are carrying on the work which their founder began amid the sunshine of Turin.
 Twenty years have passed since their arrival in London, and on that first evening they were greeted by a fog similar to that of Sunday last.
 But this did not daunt them, for in their ears still rang the prophecy of Don Bosco that the London House would become one the largest and most important of the Congregation.
 In those days of beginning and struggle it needed a strong act of faith to believe this, but the faith was there, and twenty years of hard work have very nearly turned faith into fruition.